OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Symmetric Encryption with Hard-Coded Cryptographic Keys

 The security of symmetric encryption and keyed hashes (MACs) depends on the secrecy of the key.
 If the key is disclosed, the security gained by encryption is lost.
 To prevent this, never store secret keys in the same place as the encrypted data they helped create.
-Developers often make the mistake of encrypting locally stored data with a static, hardcoded encryption key and compiling that key into the app.
+A common mistake is encrypting locally stored data with a static, hardcoded encryption key and compiling that key into the app.
 This makes the key accessible to anyone who can use a disassembler.

 Hardcoded encryption key means that a key is: